Editor's Note: This story originally appeared on Living on the Cheap.

 With stores like Walgreens, Target, RiteAid and Whole Foods generating their own coupons, this is a way to double your buying power.

-According to new research by MaxPoint Interactive, 3 out of 4 shoppers say they are more likely to try a new product at the grocery store if they have a coupon for it.
+They’re right.
+According to research by MaxPoint Interactive, three of four shoppers say they are more likely to try a new product at the grocery store if they have a coupon for it.

 Most large national groceries have stopped doubling coupons, but if you live somewhere with a regional food chain that will give you twice a coupon’s value, you’re in luck!
 That’s a windfall, because every coupon worth 50 cents or more is worth $1.

 Be aware that many of these chains’ doubling policies are made on a store-by-store basis.